kyma-project/btp-manager/README.md

 ## Installation

-To enable the BTP Operator module from the latest release, you must install BTP Manager and SAP BTP Service Operator.
+To enable the SAP BTP Operator module from the latest release, you must install BTP Manager and SAP BTP Service Operator.

 ### Prerequisites